Accounts – Reasons Working Capital Requirements Can Increase

 Working capital = Receivables + Inventory – Payables

 Accounts receivables (Also see Accounting: Managing Accounts Receivable Could Save Your Business) are the cash receipts that are due from customers.
 Inventory is the current assets such as raw materials, goods for resale, spares parts and more on the business balance sheet.
 Lastly, accounts payables represent what your company owes to its vendors for services and goods received on credit.

-From the method of calculating working capital, it is clear that inventory and receivables increase the working capital while accounts payables decrease it.
+From the method of calculating working capital (Also see Components of Working Capital), it is clear that inventory and receivables increase the working capital while accounts payables decrease it.